DrZhivago1/DocWorld/README.md

 	IF "VGP Fabrics" AND "MendandRecycle" are installed:
 		Remove salvaging from Loom.

+	IF "RF Fertile Fields" AND "SeedsPlease" are installed:
+		Move seeds production bench to "farming" category.

 	IF "RimCuisine 2" and/or the sub-mods are installed:
 		Create new category called "Culinary" and move all cooking/brewing items into it.
 Remove RC2 designation category.